r96922081/Regex/README.md

 # Regex
 Regular expression engine.
-It can test if an input is accpeted or rejected by a pattern or find matched substrings of a pattern
+It can test if an input is accpeted by a pattern and find matched substrings from input by a pattern

 ## Test if text is accpeted?